Generalized canonical approach to deformation problem in gauge theories: Summary

 To illustrate the possibilities of our method, we have applied the developed deformation procedure to system of several copies of an Abelian gauge theory formulated in the canonical formalism.
 We have constructed an appropriate function $h(q)$ mapping such a theory into a non-local non-Abelian gauge theory that has a local sector coinciding with the Yang-Mills theory in canonical formalism.

 One can expect that the considered deformation procedure within the framework of BFV-formalism can be applied to construct the new gauge theories on the based of known gauge theories.
 As we have already mentioned, the deformation procedure is in general non-local.
-We believe that the most interesting aspect of applying our deformation procedure to concrete theories is the possibility of that a local sector exists in a non-local theory after deformation.
-This aspect deserves a special study in case of each concrete theory.
+We believe that the most interesting aspect of applying our deformation procedure to concrete theories is the possibility of that a local sector exists in {\bf the resultant} non-local theory, after deformation.
+It means that the non-local deformed action and non-local deformed gauge transformation may in principle have completely local sector which define a new local gauge theory obtained on the base of the given local gauge theory.
+These aspects deserve a special study in case of each concrete theory.

-It is worth mentioning out that just the BFV-formalism is used in the modern higher spin theory to derive the interacting vertices for higher spin fields (see e.g. the recent papers \cite{BKTW}, \cite{BR} and the references therein).
+It is worth mentioning out that just the BFV-formalism is used in the modern higher spin theory to derive the interacting vertices for higher spin fields (see e.g. the recent papers \cite{BKTW}, \cite{BR}, \cite{BKS} and the references therein).
 One can expect that the developed deformation procedure could allow to generate the interacting vertices by the deformation of free higher spin theories.
-Such a possibility was demonstrated in \cite{BL-1} within the framework of the Lagrangian deformation procedure.
+Such a possibility in principle was demonstrated in \cite{BL-1} within the framework of the Lagrangian deformation procedure\footnote{See the new applications of this approach in higher spin field theory in \cite{L1}, \cite{L2}.}.
 We plan to consider the applications of our canonical deformation procedure in higher spin field theory in forthcoming papers.
+Another interesting issue is to derive a complete general relativity by suitable deformation of a linearized massless spin 2 theory.
+In principle, such a deformation was constructed by summing infinite series in \cite{OP}, \cite{BD}.
+We believe that our method allows us to carry out a similar study without using series expansions.